LAKSHYA0505/StegnoGraphy-Tool/README.md

 python stegnography_tool.py

 Follow on-screen prompts:

 Embed Mode:

-    Enter path of cover image.
+    Enter path of cover image

-    Enter secret text or select a file to hide.
+    Enter secret text or select a file to hide

-    Enter output file name for stego image.
+    Enter output file name for stego image

 Extract Mode:

-    Enter path of stego image.
+    Enter path of stego image

-    Extracted data will be printed (for text) or saved (for files).
+    Extracted data will be printed (for text) or saved (for files)

----
+👨‍💻 Author

+Lakshya Garg
+(Part of AICTE IBM Cyber Security Internship Project)